Leonardo-Boss/suckless-site/suckless.org/rocks.md

 Shells
 ------
 * [mksh](https://www.mirbsd.org/mksh.htm) - MirBSD Korn Shell, an actively developed free implementation of the Korn Shell programming language and a successor to the Public Domain Korn Shell (pdksh)
+* [dash](http://gondor.apana.org.au/~herbert/dash/) - DASH is a POSIX-compliant implementation of /bin/sh that aims to be as small as possible.
+It does this without sacrificing speed where possible.

 Text Editors
 ------------